Pool Skimmer Leaking Water? Check This First

 Soggy soil along deck perimeter, possible deck settling

-Water level stops dropping at skimmer bottom
+Water level stops dropping near the skimmer bottom

-Mastic/caulk around skimmer is cracked or missing
+Mastic or caulk around the skimmer is cracked or missing

-Water stains on deck near skimmer
+Water stains on the deck near the skimmer

-Deck settling or cracks near skimmer area
+Deck settling or cracks near the skimmer area

-When It Actually IS Your Skimmer (Less Common)
+When It May Actually Be Your Skimmer

 Visible cracks in skimmer body